 How common is infertility?

-If the statistics below seem shocking, it’s because the stigma and secrecy surrounding infertility often obscure just how common it is:
+If the statistics below seem surprising, it's because the stigma and secrecy surrounding infertility often obscure just how common it is:

 About 9% of men and about 11% of women of reproductive age in the United States have experienced fertility problems.